-So, let's assume that you have found a suitable reed relay, and you have become acquainted with its operation by putting it in the test circuit (previous page).
+So, let's assume that you have found a suitable reed relay, and you have become acquainted with its operation by operating it in the test circuit of Figure 12.

-Your next step is to build, and test, the new "relay driver and transmit keyer" circuitry, as shown here.
+Your next step is to build, and test, the new "relay driver and transmit keyer" circuitry, as shown in Figure 13.
 I built my circuitry "dead-bug style" on the piece of unetched single-sided PC board.

-The "Schmidt trigger NAND" gates are CD4093 (you already used one gate of this chip in the 100KHz Calibrator).
+The "Schmidt trigger NAND" gates are CD4093 (you might have already used one gate of this chip in the 100KHz Calibrator).
 Diodes are 1N4148.
 If your reed relay has a 12V coil then you should omit the "330 ohm" resistor that is shown in series with the coil.

-Figure 9: The new "Break-In Control and Transmitter Keying" circuitry
+Figure 13: The new "Break-In Control and Transmitter Keying" circuitry

-A comment: As part of this work, I removed the HW-8's original power connector (Molex), widened the hole slightly, and installed a Tyco/AMP PN 350711-1 connector, using "JB Weld" epoxy.
+A comment: As part of the work on my HW-8, I removed the HW-8's original power connector (Molex), widened the hole slightly, and installed a Tyco/AMP PN 350711-1 connector, using "JB Weld" epoxy.
 The new power plug is Tyco/AMP PN 350715-1.
 This was strictly due to my personal preference.